 The Draft Cap-and-Trade Auction Proceeds Fourth Investment Plan was released in August 2021.
-In September 2021, CARB held a public workshop to hear input on the draft.52 Written comments were also collected through an online comment log.53 The Draft Final Cap-and-Trade Auction Proceeds Fourth Investment Plan was released in October 2021, and the CARB Board held a public hearing to discuss the Plan in November 2021.
-This appendix summarizes common themes in comments received at the workshop, through the online comment logs, and at the CARB Board hearing and discusses how comments were addressed and, where appropriate, incorporated into the Plan.
+In September 2021, CARB held a public workshop to hear input on the draft.
+Written comments were also collected through an online comment log.
+This appendix summarizes common themes in comments received at the workshop and through the online comment log and discusses how comments were addressed and, where appropriate, incorporated into the Plan.